cwefelscheid/RaspiSSD/README.md

 What it does
 ============

-Hosts a website and applies a SSD MobileNet to the pi camera images in real time with approximately 1 FPS on a raspberry pi 3.
+Hosts a website and applies a SSD MobileNet to the pi camera images in real time with approximately 1-2 FPS on a Raspberry Pi 3.

 Installation